Towards Healthcare

 The dearth of expertise among life science specialists in the operation of AI-based hardware and software is increasing the demand for third-party service providers who supply technically qualified professionals to operate expensive AI systems.
 During the forecast period, this aspect is driving demand for the services sector in the worldwide AI in the life sciences industry.

-Based on deployment, the industry is further segmented into on-premise and cloud.
-The cloud segment holds the major industry share in 2022.
+The cloud segment holds the major industry share in 2025.
 The increasing internet penetration, the development of innovative cloud-based services, soaring investments in the advancement of IT and telecommunications infrastructure, and the ease of operation associated with cloud-based servers are the major factors driving the growth of the cloud segment in the AI in the life science industry.
 This area is predicted to be the fastest-growing segment over the projection period, owing to significant investments in digital technology adoption by leading biotech and life sciences firms.

 On the other hand, clinical trials are expected to be the most opportunistic segment.
 The increasing number of drug discovery activities is increasing the number of clinical trials globally, resulting in the generation of massive amounts of data.
 The generation of such massive amounts of data, as well as the increasing availability of these data in the public domain, is hastening the adoption of AI-based software among various academic and research institutions.
 As a whole, the clinical trials segment will gain traction quickly during the forecast period.